iWinston/typeorm-plus/docs/many-to-one-one-to-many-relations.md

 With cascades enabled you can save this relation with only one `save` call.

-To load user with photos inside you must specify relation in `FindOptions`:
+To load a user with photos inside you must specify the relation in `FindOptions`:

 ```typescript
 const userRepository = connection.getRepository(User);